PSYCHE-SAIL/frontend/README.md

 PsycheSail incorporates a feature that suggests nearby recreational activities to users, encouraging them to step out of the house and engage in leisurely pursuits.
 Utilizing the Google Maps API, the app identifies various recreational options in the vicinity, such as parks, cafes, or cultural attractions, tailored to the user's location.
 By encouraging outdoor activities, PsycheSail aims to promote relaxation, physical activity, and a change of scenery, which can positively impact mental well-being and alleviate feelings of stress and isolation.

+### 📊 Mood Tracking and Progress Visualization

+Track your emotional journey with ease using Serenity's mood tracking feature.
+Through natural language processing (NLP), Serenity analyzes your conversations, helping you gain personalized insights into your emotional state.
+Visualize your progress over time with intuitive graphs, empowering you to understand your emotions better and take positive steps towards emotional well-being.

+### 🌐 Community Recommendations

+Discover tailored support communities and forums that resonate with your needs.
+Serenity leverages advanced algorithms to match you with online support groups based on your chat history and preferences.
+Forge meaningful connections with peers who share similar experiences, fostering a sense of belonging and understanding in a safe and supportive environment.

+### 💬 Support Groups with Anonymous Communication

+Connect with others anonymously in 24-hour support groups curated by Serenity.
+Using vertex vector search technology, Serenity ensures compatibility among group members, creating a safe space for open and judgment-free communication.
+Share your thoughts and feelings openly, knowing that you're surrounded by individuals who empathize with your struggles and are there to offer support.

+### 📚 Books Recommendation using Google Books API

+Explore a curated selection of books tailored to your emotional needs with Serenity's book recommendation feature.
+Powered by the Google Books API, Serenity suggests literature that aligns with your preferences and challenges.
+Whether you seek guidance, inspiration, or comfort, Serenity helps you discover relevant reading material to support your emotional journey.

+### 🎥 Motivational Videos Recommendations via YouTube API

+Find motivation and encouragement through personalized video recommendations on Serenity.
+Utilizing the YouTube API, Serenity suggests inspiring videos that reflect your interests and struggles.
+Watch content curated specifically for you, designed to uplift your spirits and provide a source of emotional support whenever you need it most.

+### 🔊 Integration of Text-to-Speech (TTS) and Speech-to-Text (STT) Technology

+Experience seamless interaction with Serenity through voice-based communication.
+With integrated Text-to-Speech (TTS) and Speech-to-Text (STT) technology, Serenity offers accessibility and convenience for users.
+Engage in conversations, receive guidance, and express yourself using your voice, enhancing your overall experience and engagement with the platform.

 ### 💫 Licensed Therapist Support

 PsycheSail offers seamless support by connecting users to licensed therapists if they don't feel better after a while.
 This feature ensures that users have access to professional help when needed, further enhancing the app's commitment to prioritizing mental well-being and providing comprehensive support for struggling students.